 May 2019: A study (local copy here) by the Third Military Medical University on yinzibing found "obvious immune dysfunction and inflammatory reactions" in the patients, and noted that the symptoms and cognitive processes in yinzibing patients are very similar to those of the illness myalgic encephalomyelitis / chronic fatigue syndrome (ME/CFS).
 The study authors suggest yinzibing might be a subtype of ME/CFS.

-January 2012: Dr Zhou Rong (周荣 in Chinese) tested around 100 patients with the HIV-like disease for various pathogens.
-He found many herpes family viruses (such as EBV, HHV-6, HHV-7, cytomegalovirus and herpes simplex virus) were active in these patients.
-This perhaps suggests that yinzibing is lowering immunity, and thereby allowing herpes viruses that are normally dormant in the body to reactivate.
+October 2011: Dr Zhou Rong (周荣 in Chinese) at the National Laboratory of Respiratory Diseases tested 270 yinzibing patients for various microbes.
+He observed that the herpes family viruses EBV, HHV-6 and HHV-7 were more frequently detected in the saliva of yinzibing patients than they were in healthy controls.
+This might be because yinzibing is lowering immunity, and allowing herpes viruses that are normally dormant in the body to reactivate.
+Sources: here and here.

 August 2011: The Peking Union Medical College published a study (local copy here) on 46 patients with the HIV-like disease, in the Chinese Journal of Internal Medicine.
 Most patients had greater than 500 CD4 cells per mm3, but a few patients had lower counts, in the range of 300 to 500 CD4 cells per mm3.
 A few patients had inverted CD4/CD8 ratios.
 The study concluded that the HIV-like disease is a complicated physical and mental condition, whose diagnosis and treatment still need further investigation.

 May 2011: Dr Zhong Nanshan (钟南山 in Chinese) of Guangzhou Medical College tested 60 patients with the HIV-like disease, and found each was infected with multiple (but known) pathogens, including Epstein-Barr virus, Chlamydia trachomatis, Ureaplasma urealyticum, Neisseria gonorrhoeae, cytomegalovirus and herpes simplex virus.
 Experts had different opinions as to why these people were infected with multiple pathogens.
+Article here.

-Note 2: The use of the names "non-HIV AIDS" or "HIV-negative AIDS" to refer to yinzibing is unfortunate, as these names are also sometimes used to describe the medical condition idiopathic CD4 lymphocytopenia (ICL), which is diagnosed when a person has a CD4 count of less than 300 cells per mm3 of blood, in the absence of any HIV virus.
+Note 2: The use of the names "non-HIV AIDS" or "HIV-negative AIDS" to refer to yinzibing is unfortunate, as these two names are also sometimes used to describe the medical condition idiopathic CD4 lymphocytopenia (ICL), which is diagnosed when a person has a CD4 count of less than 300 cells per mm3 of blood in the absence of any HIV virus.

 Such a low CD4 count in itself is often not of any great medical concern, as the very elderly may have low CD4 counts in the ICL range, yet remain healthy; and marathon runners often have low CD4 counts in the ICL range.
-Temporarily low CD4 counts can also be a consequence of infections such as enterovirus (see here), Epstein-Barr virus or cytomegalovirus; long-term low CD4 counts have been observed in patients with chronic Epstein-Barr virus or cytomegalovirus infections (see here).